i05nagai/memorandum/language/english_speaking.md

         * time that an employee who has worked extra hours may take off from work
         * Google offers time-off-in-lief or straitght cash compensation
 * spell
+    * be under the spell of sb
+        * to be influenced or controlled by sb because you finds him or her fascinating, enchanting, or sedutive
     * spell out
         * to explain something in a very clear way with details
         * The government has so far refused to spell out its plan/policies